Sign In

 That's not a metaphor.
 That's the literal mechanism.
 Every word in every AI response is selected through a probabilistic process of predicting the most contextually appropriate continuation of what you wrote.

-What emerged from doing this at massive scale on virtually all of human-written language is something genuinely remarkable: a system that can generate coherent, contextually appropriate text on virtually any topic, reason through problems step by step, write code, translate languages, analyze documents, and explain concepts at multiple levels of complexity.
+What emerged from doing this at massive scale on virtually all of human-written language is something genuinely remarkable: a system that can reason through problems step by step, write code, translate languages, analyze documents, and explain concepts at multiple levels of complexity.

 But the mechanism is prediction, not understanding.
 This distinction has real consequences.